|

 Basic information collected.
 Photo work and graphic display needed.
 Photos of minerals "overlapping" are needed.

-Information collected on one deposit (Fonda, NY - DA).
-Photo work and graphic display needed for that deposit.
+Information collected on two deposiat (DA and TCR).
+Photo work and graphic displays needed for both deposits is being developed.
 More donated "junk" samples and mineral specimen photos are needed from all other deposits in the Herkimer District.

 Herkimer District Mapping

--> Basic maps are available but mineral locations have not been plotted on all the various maps.
+Basic maps are available but mineral locations have not been plotted on all the various maps.
 Graphic displays are not available showing the deposits on these these maps.
+Detailed mapping around each deposits has not been done.

 Herkimer District Dating